Sleeping Under the Bridge

 For more details go to Dr Mel Baker books

 A two-way street

 First published in 2003.
 The print run was 1,000 copies and was sold out.
-The 2nd edition was published in 2018 and is available as a paperback and eBook from your local Blurb, Amazon and iBooks.
+The 2nd edition was published in 2018.
+No longer available.

 Autobiography – Inspiration – Sydney, Australia.
 ISBN 978-1-36-40461-0

 “Author demonstrates a tremendous amount of bravery in sharing stories of sexual assault and abuse.
 We can feel her approach, then a needed distancing from the memories, and the reader experiences that constant pull, and reminders of what it felt like to leave her body and go to a safe place while being molested.
 Author’s well-crafted step out of reality gives the reader lots to feel and a great depth of her character.

 Dialogue itself is strong and engaging.
 There is some gorgeous phrasing and crushing honesty, such as ‘I used to feel alive.
 I used to feel’.
 The reader is clobbered by those simple lines and the strength it must have taken for the author to achieve that level of self-awareness and healing.
 The pace moves along well, chapters transitions are especially strong, and the author’s writing voice is clear, conversational, and just raw enough to cut us with those memories that required escape.
 Very brave.
 Author gives us lots to think about long after the book is done.”